TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Travel Work Living Teach Intern Volunteer Study Language High School

 My column for Vagabondish, “Diary or Blog?
-How to Decide Whether to Make Your Travels Private or Public,” made me think about the intersection of travel and technology.
-Through the internet, bookings are easier than ever.
+How to Decide Whether to Make Your Travels Private or Public,” made me reflect upon the intersection of travel and technology.
+Bookings are more accessible than ever through the internet.
 Information on possible destinations, how to get there, what to do, where to eat, etc., abounds.
 And with the rise of online social networking, you can even “friend” a hostel on Facebook before, during, or after your travel abroad.

 At first glance, it appears that everything is right at your fingertips.
-With access to GPS technology becoming quite common, there is now really no reason for you to get lost while hunting for your destination.
-Moreover, judging from the countless recommendations on Rick Steves' Travel Forum, or the many dedicated foodie websites and apps, finding a great place to eat should not ever be an issue, either.
+With access to GPS technology becoming quite common, there is no reason for you to get lost while hunting for your destination.
+Moreover, judging from the countless recommendations on Rick Steves' Travel Forum, or the many dedicated foodie websites and apps, finding a great place to eat should never be an issue.

 The Dilemma: Trusting Online Recommendations or Not

-However, as someone who believes strongly in full-on cultural immersion, I am a bit wary of the way technology is shaping today’s travel scene.
+However, as someone who strongly believes in full-on cultural immersion, I am a bit wary of how technology shapes today’s travel scene.
 First and foremost, I still believe in getting offline when you travel.
-To me, travel remains largely about getting to know the local culture, the language, and fundamentally living in the mode of the unique community—to the extent possible.
+To me, travel remains largely about getting to know the local culture and language and fundamentally living in the mode of the unique community — to the extent possible.

-Similarly, just as I do not make of a guidebook religious text while abroad, I doubt I would trust the recommendations of a stranger on Facebook (perhaps a close friend) about where to have the best dinner in Italy.
-To me, consulting a local would be a much more viable option (or following my nose).
+Similarly, just as I do not make of a guidebook religious text while abroad, I wonder if I would trust the recommendations of a stranger on Facebook (perhaps a close friend) about where to have the best dinner in Italy.
+Asking locals would be a much more viable option (or following my nose).

-Moreover, I wonder whether sources such as Facebook or Twitter are always a reliable source of information when it comes to the legitimacy of educational travel programs abroad.
+Moreover, I wonder whether sources such as Facebook or Twitter are always reliable sources of information regarding the legitimacy of educational travel programs abroad.
 Transitions Abroad has committed itself to providing extensive first-hand participant stories to filter out anonymous testimonials or reviews, yet social networking offers another angle.
-But how do you know whether the information offered is accurate?
+But how do you know whether the information provided is accurate?
 Are reviews posted on dedicated review sites always objective?
-And even if if they are in their usually abbreviated format, how do you know it will work for you?
+And even if they are in their usually abbreviated format, how do you know it will work for you?

-Ultimately, it is impossible to ever know the objective facts.
-However, to minimize your risks, consider contacting organizations directly, asking to be put in touch with a past participant.
-Better yet would be to connect with someone you know personally—though that is not, of course, always an option.
+Ultimately, it is impossible to know the objective facts.
+However, to minimize your risks, consider contacting organizations directly and asking to be put in touch with a past participant.
+Better yet, connect with someone you know personally — though that is not always an option.

 While I have never based my decisions on information from social networking sites, I am very aware of the rising trend to do so.
 In fact, I hear more and more about the positive effects that technology has had on fellow travelers.